Amazon S3: A Comprehensive Guide to Object Storage, Lifecycle Management, and Cost Optimization

 --bucket my-bucket

-# Delete bucket policy
+Delete a bucket policy

 aws s3api delete-bucket-policy \